Nandun/testin/README.md

 Can also be run using `node server.js`

 Four scenarios:
+First 3 scenarios for hw 8

-1. Users can register and login
+1. Users can register and login(changed to Oauth via google)

 2. Users can see detailed information about one specific university at a time